ethereum/zkvm-website/src/content/blog/sp1-fv.md

 Each instruction reader in SP1 has an `is_trusted` column.
 When `is_trusted = 1`, the reader emits a [`send (.program ...)`](https://github.com/succinctlabs/sp1-lean/blob/e4fa1b7/SP1Operations/Reader/RTypeReader/Constraints.lean#L67) bus interaction with multiplicity `is_trusted`.
 This is a lookup that proves the instruction exists in the loaded program table.
 When `is_trusted = 0`, no lookup occurs, and the instruction executes without being checked against the program.

 As explained in the "SP1 memory protection disabled" axiom above, when mprotect is disabled the constraints force `is_trusted = is_real`, so this hypothesis follows from `h_is_real` and `cstrs`.
 Most chip proofs derive this automatically.
-The [ADDW theorem](https://github.com/succinctlabs/sp1-lean/blob/e4fa1b7/SP1Chips/AddwChip.lean#L39) states it explicitly — likely because the proof was written before the automatic derivation was in place, or because the ALU reader's more complex structure made the automatic extraction inconvenient.
+The [ADDW theorem](https://github.com/succinctlabs/sp1-lean/blob/e4fa1b7/SP1Chips/AddwChip.lean#L39) states it explicitly—likely because the proof was written before the automatic derivation was in place, or because the ALU reader's more complex structure made the automatic extraction inconvenient.

 #### `h_valid_pc` (JALR only)